reteps/quizizz-bot/README.md

 # Quizizz-bot

+quizizz-cheat.py

-Quizizz bot that automaticly answers your Quizizz.com questions.
++ automaticly answers your Quizizz.com questions.
++ Quiz ID now hashed useless unless you know the ID or figure it out see

+quizizz-bot.py
++ Spams a quizizz with users
++ very wip not yet useable

 ### Dependencies
 + python3
 + selenium
 + chromedriver